jorisvandenbossche/course-python-data/notebooks/pandas_06_data_cleaning.md

 - Make sure to explicitly set the `columns=` parameter.

 __NOTE__ The `column_names_with_fr` variable is created using the `df.columns` attribute of the DataFrame:
 - Instead of enlisting the column names manually, a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) - a _feature of standard Python_ - is used to select the columns names ending on `_FR`.
+Loop over the column names in `casualties_raw.columns`.
 - Within the list comprehension, the [`endswith()`](https://docs.python.org/3/library/stdtypes.html#str.endswith) standard string method is used to check if a column name ends on `_FR`.
 - !
 Pandas also provides the `.str.endswith()` method, but this is for the data values inside a DataFrame.
 In this exercise we want to adjust the column names itself.